-- An applicant must be a for-profit company.
+- Either for-profit or non-profit companies may apply.
+However, non-profit companies must intend to bring a product to market.
 Applications may be submitted prior to company formation, but company formation must be completed before award receipt.
-Applicant will be required to provide a data universal numbering system (DUNS) number before award receipt. - Applicants may be located outside the State of Texas when the application is submitted and reviewed.
+Applicants will be required to provide a data universal numbering system (DUNS) number before award receipt. - Applicants may be located outside the State of Texas when the application is submitted and reviewed.
 However, CPRIT requires the grant applicant to demonstrate that it will relocate to Texas as a condition of the grant award.
 A company is considered to be Texas based if it currently fulfills or commits to fulfilling a majority of the following criteria: - 1.
 The US headquarters is physically located in Texas. - 2.
 The Chief Executive Officer resides in Texas. - 3.
 A majority of the company's personnel, including at least 2 other C-level employees (or equivalent) reside in Texas. - 4.
 Manufacturing activities take place in Texas. - 5.
 At least 90% of grant award funds are paid to individuals and entities in Texas, including salaries and personnel costs for employees and contractors. - 6.
 At least 1 clinical trial site is in Texas. - 7.
 The company collaborates with a medical research organization in Texas, including a public or private institution of higher education.